-Site Environmental Socio-economic Oiling Sensitivity to Site Livioimenta Socio-economic Probability (%) Oil Pollution of dolphins that come close to the coast.
+Site Environmental Socio-economic Oiling Sensitivity to Site Probability (%) Oil Pollution of dolphins that come close to the coast.
 Cabo Ledo is a reserved area to promote tourism Sete Irmãos Sete Irmãos has an extensive coastline that stretches 22 kilometres to the Cape of Cabo Ledo.
 The shoreline comprises of coarse grained sandy beaches which are interspersed by exposed rock shores and exposed tidal flats.
 The predominant vegetation is usually rhizomatous, creeping or prostrate.
 The inshore waters has a fishing potential, with a seasonal presence of fish, pungões and lobsters.
 Most of the birds are casual visitors that use the beach as feeding and resting ground.
 Sea gulls, common terns and waders are very common.
 Presence of the Olive Ridley and Leatherback turtles.
 Cetaceans observed in offshore waters include common dolphins.
 There is a small village consisting of fishermen and their immediate families.
 The beach is often visited by tourists and fishing enthusiasts.
-60% Medium Praia de São Bras The shoreline comprises of coarse grained sandy beaches which are interspersed by exposed rock shores and exposed tidal flats.
-The dominant vegetation in the area is savannah with a presence of Euphorbia conspicua; grassy layer composed of several species.
+60% Medium Praia de São Bras The shoreline comprises of coarse grained sandy • beaches which are interspersed by exposed rock shores and exposed tidal flats.
+The dominant vegetation in the area is savannah with • a presence of Euphorbia conspicua; grassy layer composed of several species.
 Potential fishing grounds for lobsters, shrimps and crabs.
-Most birds (especially the common tern) are casual visitors that use the beaches for feeding and resting. inhabitants, about 203 are residents and 33 occasional fishers.
+Most birds (especially the common tern) are casual • visitors that use the beaches for feeding and resting.
+The population is estimated at 773 inhabitants, about 203 are residents and 33 occasional fishers.
 Fish caught in the area: include cod, southern meagre, tuna, cassava croaker, white and black skate, barnard dentex (in the cold months), lobster, white grouper, malesso.
+The Bay of São Brás beaches are frequented by tourists.
 70 % High

-Site Socio conomio Oiling Sensitivity to Sile Environmental Socio-economic Probability (%) Oil Pollution Presence of Leatherback turtles.
+C:t- Environmental Socio-economic Oiling Sensitivity to Site Probability (%) Oil Pollution Presence of Leatherback turtles.
 Cetaceans observed in offshore waters include the Atlantic humpback whale and the common dolphin.
 Kitoba The shoreline comprises of coarse grained sandy beaches which are interspersed by exposed tidal flats.
 The dominant vegetation in the savannah area is the Euphorbia, Acacia welwitchi and Aloe zebrine.
 The inshore waters has a fishing potential, with a seasonal presence of fish, pungões and lobsters.
 Casual visiting birds use the beaches for feeding and resting.
 A large presence of common stern.
-Presence of Olive Ridley and Leatherback turtles.
-The population is estimated at 301 inhabitants.
-The main activity of the region is artisanal fisheries.
-The fish catch of the region is estimated at 36,000 kg/month and the main species include: white croaker, halibut, skate, grouper, and mackerel.
-Biggest catch occur during the months of June to December, while the period of January to May is considered the lowest yield for fishing.
+Presence of Olive Ridley and Leatherback turtles. inhabitants.
 50% Medium